30 Best Things To Do In Jordan

 Wadi Rum has an incredible collection of rock drawings and inscriptions which documents the human habitation of the desert over thousands of years.

 Quseir Amra is an excellent stop about 70 minutes east of Amman.
 The well preserved 8th Century desert castle built as a royal desert oasis is a UNESCO World Heritage Site due to its incredible frescoes.
 We visited Petra on four occasions: two sunrise hikes, a daytime visit and our evening at Petra by night.
+If you plan on visiting Petra check out our guide to visiting Petra.

 While at Petra: